cceremuga/pypacket/README.md

 ## Configuration

-The `config/configuration.json` file contains all of the current configuration options including frequency, gain, etc. More options will be added as needed.
+The `config/configuration.json` file contains all of the configuration options including frequency, gain, etc. More options will be added as needed.

 ## Running

-From the directory you've cloned the repository to, simply execute `python main.py`.
+From the directory you've cloned the repository to, simply run `python main.py` in the shell of your choice.
 The application will start and immediately begin listening on the configured frequency.

 Logged packets will be output to your terminal and written to a file in the `logs` directory.

 ## Recent Patch Notes

+* 4/18/2017 (v1.0)
-* 4/18/17
+    * Improved RTL settings.
-    * Basic JSON-based configuration support.
+    * Completed JSON configuration support.
     * Improved logging.
     * Resolved bug when logs directory did not exist.
-* 4/17/17
+* 4/17/2017 (v0.9)
     * Logging runtime activities to file in the logs subdirectory.
-* 4/2/17
+* 4/2/2017 (v0.8)
     * Start of unit tests.
     * Travis CI integration.

-## Current / Future Plans

-* JSON configuration options for frequency, gain [in progress].
+## Feature Roadmap

-* APRS frame deserialization for human readability [future].
+* APRS frame deserialization for human readability [v2.0].
-* Quality code coverage [future].
-* Better documentation [future].
+* Better documentation [v2.0].
-* Performance optimization [future].
+* Performance optimization [v2.0].
-* Simple TCP server (for use in Xastir etc.) [future].
+* Simple TCP server (for use in Xastir etc.) [v3.0].
-* Custom IGate uploading [future].
+* Custom IGate uploading [v4.0].

 ## Contributing

-You are welcome to contribute by submitting pull requests on GitHub as you see fit!
+You are welcome to contribute by submitting pull requests on GitHub if you are interested in development.

+Feature / enhancement requests may be submitted via GitHub issues.

 ## Credits

-Thanks to the following projects / libraries for open source code / inspiration.
+Thanks to the following projects / libraries for open source code / inspiration / Creative Commons resources.

 * [pimultimonaprs](https://github.com/asdil12/pymultimonaprs)
 * [The Noun Project](https://thenounproject.com/search/?q=radio%20tower&i=749293)